wincent/clipper/README.md

     alias clip="nc localhost 8377"

+Or, if you are running on a platform where `nc` requires the `-N` switch (eg. Ubuntu):

+    alias clip="nc -N localhost 8377"

-or (in the case of Clipper listening on a UNIX domain socket at `~/.clipper.sock`):
+Or (in the case of Clipper listening on a UNIX domain socket at `~/.clipper.sock`):

     alias clip="nc -U ~/.clipper.sock"

-or, with `socat`:
+Or, with `socat`:

     alias clip="socat - UNIX-CLIENT:~/.clipper.sock"

-you can conveniently get files and other content into your clipboard:
+You can conveniently get files and other content into your clipboard:

     cat example.txt | clip
     ls /etc | clip